TelecomParistoc/MotorController/specs.md

 * keep track of the current absolute position and heading of the robot
 * provide an high level interface to accurately control the motion of the robot

-The robot should be able to go to any goal postion and heading using a trajectory composed of two arcs and a straight line.
+The robot should be able to go to any goal position and heading using a trajectory composed of two arcs and a straight line.
 Here is an example :

 ![trajectory](specs/trajectory.jpeg)

-Because to the robot is not capable of infinite linear nor angular acceleration, maximum accelerations should be defined and the speed profiles should look like (for example) :
+Because the robot is not capable of infinite linear nor angular acceleration, maximum accelerations should be defined and the speed profiles should look like (for example) :

 ![speeds](specs/speeds.png)